Guide

 Local / SME preference0-10%Some councils give weighting to local businesses

 These weightings are illustrative only and vary between agencies and contracts.
-The important part: price is typically less than half the score.
-A submission that scores well on experience and methodology can beat a cheaper option.
-The written response matters as much as the price.
+The important part: price is only one part of value for money.
+A clear response with evidence of experience, capability, risk control, and fit for purpose can beat a cheaper but weaker submission.
+The written response matters.

 Worth knowing